newm4n/grule-rule-engine/docs/RETE_id.md

 }
 ```

-And we add the fact to the data context:
+And add the fact to data contest

 ```go
 f := &Fact{}